 Patients considering eyelid surgery often start off noticing a tired look that doesn’t seem to go away.
 Even after a vacation, long weekend, or a good night’s sleep, they see a “tired” person in the mirror.
 Unfortunately, as people age muscles and skin around the eyes stretches, and fat can accumulate in pockets creating a tired or stressed appearance.
 Looking tired is frequently associated with aging, not being “sharp,” or not being “on your game.”
 Patients seeking eyelid surgery often feel young, vibrant, and engaged and want their eyes to match the youthfulness they feel inside.
 Men and women often consider eyelid surgery as a way to maintain a competitive edge either in business or social situations.

-Our West Palm Beach plastic surgeons utilize a conservative approach to achieve the most subtle, natural-looking results possible.
+Our West Palm Beach plastic surgeon utilizes a conservative approach to achieve the most subtle, natural-looking results possible.
 Being conservative ensures that our patients don’t have a “pop-eyed” look that can occur when surgeons are overly aggressive and remove too much of the lid.
 Read on to learn more about eyelid surgery at Pinsky Plastic Surgery.